googleinterns/NeighborGood/README.md

 ## Running Development Server

-Use `mvn package appengine:run` to run the devServer or if you wish to skip tests while doing so run `mvn package appengine:run -DskipTests=true` instead.
+Use `mvn package appengine:run` to run the devServer or if you wish to skip tests add `-DskipTests=true` at the end.